defencedigital/moduk-service-manual/src/accessibility/publishing-documents.md

 ## Publish accessible documents

 Any documents you include in your service, such as PDFs, must be accessible.
-Check the guidance on [publishing accessible documents](https://www.gov.uk/guidance/publishing-accessible-documents/).

-<a href="" target="_blank">   <span class="govuk-visually-hidden">opens in a new tab</span></a>
+Check the guidance on <a href="https://gov.uk/guidance/publishing-accessible-documents/" target="_blank">publishing accessible documents <span class="govuk-visually-hidden">(opens in a new tab)</span></a>

 If you need help to make documents accessible, on MODNET contact the Directorate of Defence Communications.